 Our approach to unlocking complex problems is to invest in and support local people and small local organisations that know Camden really well.
 These people know who lives in Flat 7b and they know if they haven't been seen for a few days at the school gate or social club.
 Where possible we fund projects that bring people together, sometimes it’s for people who come to Camden for work and people who have lived in Camden all their lives.
 Our experience of this is that solutions start to pop up when you have a diverse group of people facing a problem.

 One reason people have chosen to donate to Camden Giving is that we understand local complexities.
-We fund brilliant charities that are struggling to get funding and we check that charities are being well managed.
+We fund brilliant charities that are struggling to get funding and that fill a gap.

 3. There aren't 'Goodies' and 'Badies'